pippy360/transformationInvariantImageSearch/README.md

 # Python setup

+All credit for the python code goes to [rachmadaniHaryono](https://github.com/rachmadaniHaryono) and [meowcoder](https://github.com/meowcoder).

 This setup was tested on a newly deployed vm on Ubuntu 18.04 LTS, YMMV on different setups.

 To use python package, do the following: